xuemengsong/fashion_survey2019/2D3D virtual try-on/README.md

 2005 Special Issue of Research Journal of Textile and Apparel, Virtual Clothing Technology and Applications Simulation and Visualisation of Virtual Textiles for Virtual Try-On
-2009 MIRAGE, Tracking and Retexturing Cloth for Real-Time Virtual 2011 ACM VRCAI, Free Viewpoint Virtual Try-On With Commodity Depth Cameras 2011 Computer-Aided Design and Applications, 3D Web-Based Virtual Try On of Physically Simulated Clothes 2011 Computer-Aided Design, Interactive virtual tryon clothing design systems
+2009 MIRAGE, Tracking and Retexturing Cloth for Real-Time Virtual 2009 ACM Transactions on Graphics, Detailed Garment Recovery from a Single-View Image 2011 ACM VRCAI, Free Viewpoint Virtual Try-On With Commodity Depth Cameras 2011 Computer-Aided Design and Applications, 3D Web-Based Virtual Try On of Physically Simulated Clothes 2011 Computer-Aided Design, Interactive virtual tryon clothing design systems